 Deep brain stimulation (DBS) is a surgical treatment for movement problems associated with Parkinson’s disease, tremor or dystonia.
 DBS is very effective in controlling many symptoms related to abnormal movement, however dissatisfaction with the therapy can occur at any time after surgery.
-Since 2004, Sierra Farris, PA-C has directly managed a deep brain stimulation troubleshooting specialty clinic to investigate DBS problems.
+Since 2004, Sierra Farris, PA-C has managed a deep brain stimulation troubleshooting specialty clinic to investigate DBS problems.
 Over 350 people from across the country and abroad seen to investigate dissatisfaction after DBS.
 Sierra works with Dr. Monique Giroux, physical therapy and speech therapy to optimize DBS results.

 Deep Brain Stimulation Troubleshooting Clinic

 - Sierra Farris PA-C and Dr. Monique Giroux conduct specialized neurological evaluations to assess whether DBS is working as expected.
 Troubleshooting includes a medical consultation, electrode placement assessment, detailed DBS programming, expert programming strategies to optimize benefit and eliminate stimulation side effects, optimize battery longevity and assess the hardware circuit.
-Disease progression is assessed and medications are reviewed.
+Disease progression and medications are reviewed.
 Troubleshooting appointments are customized for each person.

-- Physical therapy evaluation by a neuro-specialized therapists can be included if gait or balance is a primary problem.
+- Physical therapy and/or Speech therapy evaluations by a neuro-specialized therapists if indicated.

-- Brain MRI or CT or hardware x-rays can be obtained with locations within walking distance from the clinic.
+- Brain MRI or CT or hardware x-rays can be obtained if hardware safety testing reveals an intact system.

 - Recommendations and reports are sent to the patient and/or physician upon request.